sadhubby/lscs-40th/content/Documentations and Logistics Manual.md

 ## Compiling

 Compiling will be done sequentially by the numbers that were set earlier.
+See again [[Pre-Acts File Name Examples]] for how the sequence of compiling will be done.

+The file name **MUST** be: [LSCS PRE-ACTS] Activity Name

 ## Signing